Ishanepzy/TechnicalAnalyzer/README.md

 # TechnicalAnalyzer

-TechnicalAnalyzer is a focused Razor Pages application for collecting, persisting, and analyzing NEPSE (Nepal Stock Exchange) market data.
+TechnicalAnalyzer is an application for collecting, persisting, and analyzing NEPSE (Nepal Stock Exchange) market data.
 It provides interactive OHLC charts, a suite of technical indicators, and tooling to prototype and evaluate trading signals.
 The project is designed for research and experimentation — not financial advice.

 ## Key features